icewater96/Project_1/README.md

 conda install pytorch=0.4.0 -c pytorch  # Some errors occurred when I ran the above line.
 My Undacity mentor suggested this line.

-Once the above steps are done, one needs to clone this repository to get the working code and saved model weights
+Once the above steps are done, one needs to clone this repository to get the working code and saved model weights.

 ## How to run